apache/airflow/docs/scheduler.rst

 execute ``airflow scheduler``.
 It will use the configuration specified in ``airflow.cfg``.

-The scheduler starts an instance of an :doc:`Executor </executor/index>`.
+The scheduler uses the configured :doc:`Executor </executor/index>` to run tasks that are ready.

 To start a scheduler, simply run the command: